 Click on a member’s image to view further details.

-I am the current Captain of the Pearcedale Fire Brigade and have been a member here for 16 years.
+I have recently been voted in as the Captain of Pearcedale Fire Brigade.
 My role is to manage the brigade and oversee the Brigade Management Team and assist them when necessary.

 Additionally, I also often assist the other officers at times with the delivery of their duties – such as training, community safety activities, etc.